ADHD Women and Relationships: Patterns, Conflict Loops, and What Changes After a Late Diagnosis

 1. The Parent–Child Dynamic

-One partner gradually becomes the “manager” — tracking bills, schedules, appointments, emotional logistics.
+One partner gradually becomes the “manager” — tracking bills, schedules, appointments, and emotional logistics.

 The woman with ADHD may feel: